Rigidity of proper colorings of $\mathbb{Z}^d$: Overview of proof

 \subsection{Approximations}

+Suppose again that $f$ is sampled from $\Pr_{\Lambda,P_0}$ and $v\in\Lambda$.
+Following the previous discussion, in order to deduce Theorem~\ref{thm:long-range-order}, it suffices to bound the probability that $f$ has a non-trivial breakup seen from $v$.
 Our method of proof is, in essence, an involved variant of the Peierls argument.
-As such, it consists of two parts: the first is to obtain a bound on the probability of a given breakup (this is discussed in the subsequent section), and the second is to conclude the unlikeliness of any breakup.
-As can be seen from the toy scenario considered above, the ``entropic loss per edge'' on the interfaces between different $X_P$ is positive, but small.
-This leads to a bound on the probability of a given breakup which, however, does not allow to conclude with the standard union bound -- indeed, the number of possible breakups is too large in comparison.
-Instead, we employ a delicate coarse-graining scheme, termed here approximation, of the possible breakups according to their rough features.
+The standard argument consists of two parts: obtaining a bound on the probability that a given $X$ is a breakup of $f$ (this is discussed in the subsequent section), and concluding via a union bound that $f$ is unlikely to have any non-trivial breakup seen from~$v$.
+However, the toy scenario considered in Section~\ref{sec:toy scenario} shows that the ``entropic loss per edge'' on the interfaces between different $X_P$ may be small.
+Indeed, the bound obtained on the probability that a given $X$ is a breakup of $f$ does not allow to conclude the proof (via the union bound) as the number of possible breakups seen from $v$ is too large in comparison.
+We thus vary the standard argument as follows.
+We employ a delicate coarse-graining scheme of the possible breakups according to their approximate structure, i.e., multiple breakups are grouped together according to a common ``approximation''.
+The scheme is, on the one hand, coarse enough to ensure that a relatively small number of approximations suffices to cover all possible breakups seen from $v$, while it is, on the other hand, sufficiently fine to allow a useful bound on the probability that $f$ has a non-trivial breakup with a given approximation.
+We conclude via a union bound over the possible approximations.